gm12180/zero_day/README.md

+This file is mandatory in projects

 This is Vagrant project
-It is a project about vitualization and configuring VMs It's an optional project to all alx students.
+It is a project about vitualization and configuring VMs It's an optional project to all alx s